Hey, friend.

 Skin first.
 My gateway.

-A 2025 The Stanford piece says science shows real changes.
-UCLA lists anti-aging as top benefit.
-Photomedicine studies confirm collagen density up.
+A 2025 Stanford piece says science shows real changes.
+UCLA lists anti-aging as a top benefit.
+Photomedicine studies confirm collagen density is up.

 Personal tangent: My crow's feet?
 Less noticeable.
 Friends asked about my "routine."
 Felt good.